Kuanhao-Chao/splam/docs/source/index.rst

 =============

 * **Biologically inspired training process**: Splam was trained on combined donor and acceptor pairs, emulating the behavior of the spliceosome, with a specific emphasis on a narrow window of 400 base pairs surrounding each splice site.
 This approach is inspired by the understanding that the splicing process predominantly relies on signals within this specific region.
-* **Generalization to non-human species**: Splam was trained exclusively using human splice junctions; however, we have demonstrated that it performs well on chimpanzee, mouse, and even the flowering plant *Arabidopsis thaliana*!
+* **Generalization to non-human species**: Splam was trained exclusively using human splice junctions; however, we have demonstrated that it performs well on chimpanzee, mouse, and even the flowering plant *Arabidopsis thaliana*.
 * **Python + C++ integration**: We have taken care of all the engineering work for you!
 Splam is easy to install and runs efficiently due to its underlying C++ implementation.
-You can install and run Splam with just one simple command!
+You can install and run Splam with just one simple command.
 * **Run Splam in three steps**: With just three lines of code, you can obtain a new alignment file that is cleaned and sorted.
 * **Pytorch implementation**: Splam is implemented and trained using the popular and reliable PyTorch framework.